-Dr. Brad Kane, President of the ACAC, highlighted the challenges this proposal brings if passed in his segment on Global News: “This change adds barriers to access and also creates out-of-pocket costs for patients, which is difficult to understand given the Alberta economy.
+Dr. Brad Kane, Chair of the ACAC, highlighted the challenges this proposal brings if passed in his segment on Global News: “This change adds barriers to access and also creates out-of-pocket costs for patients, which is difficult to understand given the Alberta economy.
 This is the wrong move for Albertans, and chiropractors are significantly concerned about the unintended consequences for patients.”

 What does this mean?